Jayliu227/cycle-gan/README.md

 python test.py
 ```

 For better and more stable experiments, it is recommened to test with the [source code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) provided by the author of the CycleGAN paper.
-Copy and *scripts* and *object_detection* folder to their repository and modify the loss function based on *train.py*.
+Copy the *scripts* and *object_detection* folder to their repository and modify the loss function based on *train.py*.